 Misconception #3: The polygraph test is primarily designed to trick people into confessing.

-During the CBP polygraph test, you will be asked a series of questions about your past behavior, drug use, criminal activity, and other relevant topics.
-However, you do not have to disclose every minor detail about your past.
+You will be asked questions about your past behavior, drug use, criminal activity, and other relevant topics.
+However, you do not have to disclose every minor detail.
 You should only disclose information that is relevant to the questions being asked.
-If you are unsure about whether or not to disclose something, it is best to ask the examiner for clarification.
+If you are unsure about whether or not to disclose something, it is best to ask for clarification.

 Misconception #5: If you fail the polygraph test, you will never be able to work for CBP.

-While failing the polygraph test can be a setback in the hiring process, it does not necessarily mean that you will never be able to work for CBP.
-If you fail the test, you may be given the opportunity to retake it at a later date.
-Additionally, some people fail the test due to nervousness or anxiety and are able to pass it on a subsequent attempt.
+While failing can be a setback in the hiring process, it does not necessarily mean that you will never be able to work for CBP.
+You may be given the opportunity to retake it at a later date.
+Additionally, some people fail due to nervousness or anxiety and are able to pass it on a subsequent attempt.

-It is important to note that if you fail the CBP polygraph, you may be given the opportunity to retake it at a later date, but the process can be time-consuming and may require additional review.
+If you fail the CBP polygraph, you may be given the opportunity to retake it at a later date, but the process can be time-consuming and may require additional review.